KTAE (AM): History

 On August 29, 2015, KLGO returned to a simulcast of KTXX-FM.
 The exceptions were Texas Rangers games, some Texas Longhorns sports, occasional Round Rock Express games, and a few others.

 The station changed its call sign back to the original KTAE on June 15, 2017.

 On July 12, 2023, owner Genuine Austin Radio announced that the "Horn" format would be moved exclusively to KTAE and FM translator K270CO (101.9 FM) effective August 1.
 While the station retained the sports talk format and Rangers games, it lost the Texas Longhorns to a partnership of iHeartMedia's KVET and KVET-FM, a move announced the following day.
 Norsan Media would later announce that it had bought the 104.9 FM signal, and in April 2024, would announce that it had agreed to buy the rest of Genuine Austin Radio's stations, including KTAE.
 The station announced a move to exclusive online streaming on May 30, 2024, effective on June 1.

 KTAE identified itself as "The Horn," referring to the Texas Longhorns, the sports teams of the University of Texas in Austin.
 On weekdays, local sports shows were heard in morning and afternoon drive time.
 Middays and early afternoons featured two nationally syndicated programs: The Jim Rome Show and The Rich Eisen Show.
 Nights and weekends, KTAE carried programming from the Houston-based SportsMap network.

 On June 1, 2024, KTAE changed its format from sports to Spanish-language classic hits, branded as "Magia 101.9".
 It uses the dial position of its FM translator in its branding.
 The flip to a Spanish language format is coupled with the station's sale to Norsan Media, which specializes in Latin radio.

+On August 3, 2026, KTAE dropped the Spanish classic hits format and changed its format to Spanish contemporary hit radio, branding as "Romance 105.3 & 101.9", simulcasting with KTXX-HD4 and K287FG.